vijender-singh/R-Basics-Class-lectures/Basics_of_R_objects.md

 In such situations **Variables** comes handy as they can store a value or result and that value can be called anytime needed.

 **Variables**
 Variables are essential part of any programming language.
-Unlike C, R Does not require a viable to be declared.
-A variable can be assigned different type of objects dynamically.
+Unlike C, R Does not require a variable to be declared.
+A variable can take or hold different type of data/objects dynamically.

 Variable can be alphanumeric and can contain "." and "_", however they cannot start with a number or an underscore.